Mechanical pulping: Mechanical pulps in the paper industry

 Another benefit of the mechanical pulps is the excellent printing properties, making them very useful in newsprint and magazines.
 They absorb ink well, have high opacities and low area density.
 Chemimechanical pulps, made from wood that has been treated with sodium sulfite or sodium hydroxide, can give paper with high stiffness, making them suitable for paper board and as a stiff layer in paper packaging.

 Mechanical pulping processes have a high yield, which at the same time means that some lignin remains in the paper.
-Lignin is modified by sunlight, making paper produced from mechanical pups susceptible to yellowing and becoming brittle.
+Lignin is modified by sunlight, making paper produced from mechanical pulps susceptible to yellowing and becoming brittle.
 Mechanical pulps can be bleached with hydrogen peroxide or sodium dithionite, but the brightness is only increased slightly and the yellowing cannot be prevented.

 Mechanical pulping is primarily used in paper products with relatively short life span, such as newspaper, books or brochures, but also in coated paper grades for magazines and catalogs.
 It is also used as the middle layer in cardboard because of its stiffness.
 These products are used to a high degree, which makes mechanical pulps common in recycled paper and as recycled fibers for paper production.
 The recycled fibers are mostly used in simpler cardboard, newspaper and tissue paper.

 A drawback with the mechanical pulping processes are that they are energy-intensive.
 A typical refiner pulp can require 2000 kWh/mass ton pulp.
 A larger mechanical pulp and paper mill can, including the paper production, consume 200-300 MW electricity.
 The chemical pulping processes can often generate enough energy (steam and electricity) to make the mill energy self-sufficient.
 This energy is generated from wood leftovers (bark and chips) and from black liquor, which in principle is 50% of the incoming wood (as the yield is less than 50% and a majority of the rest ends up in the black liquor).
 In the mechanical pulp mills the majority of the electricity is converted to heat, creating steam which is utilized in the paper machines.